tdgeorge/calendar/calendar-web/README.md

 - The user may not have any events in their calendar
 - Check the debug console for API call details

+**Event Editing Issues**
+- Ensure you have granted calendar write permissions during OAuth
+- If you previously granted only read permissions, sign out and sign back in
+- Check the debug console for detailed error messages
+- Verify that the event exists and you have edit permissions

+**Permission Errors**
+- The app requires `https://www.googleapis.com/auth/calendar` scope (not just readonly)
+- Sign out and sign back in to grant new permissions
+- Check OAuth consent screen configuration

 **Environment Variables Not Set**
 - The server will show "Not set" for missing credentials
 - Verify environment variables are exported correctly